viiiv-C | viiivFitness.com

 Using computerized tomography, physiologists found that isometric training, done correctly, will build muscle just as well as conventional training methods.

 [Jones, D. A., & Rutherford, O. M. (1987).
 Human muscle strength training: the effects of three different regimens and the nature of the resultant changes.
-The Journal of Physiology]There is a specific joint angle for any given exercise where the most muscle fiber is recruited, and in conventional training that point is only under tension for
+The Journal of Physiology]

-the joint angle doesn't change throughout the contraction, maximum tension be maintained for as long as desired (although in practice anything longer than 10 seconds is a wasted effort).
+With isometric training where the arm or leg joints can be positioned optimally and the joint angle doesn't change throughout the contraction, maximum tension be maintained for as long as desired (although in practice anything longer than 10 seconds is a wasted effort).

 Isometric exercise increases intramuscular pressure, which results in anoxia (oxygen deficiency) within the muscles.

-Anoxia stimulates the production of new actin and myosin in the muscle cells,
+Anoxia stimulates the production of new actin and myosin in the muscle cells, which results in bigger muscles.

-which results in bigger muscles.
 [Folland, J. P., Hawker, K., Leach, B., Little, T., & Jones, D. A. (2005).
 Strength training: Isometric training at a range of joint angles versus dynamic training.
-Journal of Sports Sciences]3.
-Isometrics Strengthen Joints And Help Heal From Injuries
+Journal of Sports Sciences]

 The joints are subjected to substantial forces when using traditional weightlifting movements.
 This can lead to both acute and chronic joint pain and injuries.

-Because there is no movement of the joint while doing isometric exercise,
+Because there is no movement of the joint while doing isometric exercise, joints aren't at risk of being injured doing this type of exercise.

 Injuries most often occur when soft tissues like ligaments and tendons are stressed by excess forces.